Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 Schools can expand access to free drinking water by installing a water dispenser (e.g., a water container or cooler) in the cafeteria.
 They can also introduce a filtration gadget to provide a lasting source of perfect and engaging drinking water.
 However, schools may require funds for the establishment, maintenance, work (to fill and purify dispensers), and purchasing cups or containers to buy a filter.

 The USDA does not consider consumable water a component of the NSLP reimbursable meal, and no other financing is available.
-Notwithstanding, essential and inexpensive costs related to providing drinking water, such as pitchers and paper cups, are reasonable costs that food services can charge to its not-for-profit food services account (which holds income from offering meals; the assets can be utilized to work and enhance school food benefits).
+Notwithstanding, essential and inexpensive costs related to providing drinking water, such as pitchers and paper cups, are reasonable costs that food services can charge to their not-for-profit food services account (which holds income from offering meals; the assets can be utilized to work and enhance school food benefits).

 For instance, New York City public schools obtained financial help from the city's Department of Education and Health (with government subsidy) to install water fountains in their cafeterias, similar to the commercial water and ice containers used in restaurants.